-The purpose of this web site is to provide information about outdoor recreation activities that are in close proximity to Morgantown, WV.
+The purpose of this web site is to provide information about outdoor recreation activities that are in West Virginia or in close proximity to WV communities.
 The information provided is basic in form and is not intended to take the place of detailed guide books or personal knowledge.
-Instead, this information is meant to give insight to the transient WVU community about all of the great outdoor recreation opportunities that exist right outside their back door.
+Instead, this information is meant to give insight to residents and those traveling to WV about all of the great outdoor recreation opportunities available to them.
 More detailed information that can be used to do trip planning may be found in many of the books and web sites included in this guide.

-The decision to include specific locations in this site was made based on distance from town, volume of similar types of activity locations in the area and the importance of the specific site (popularity, state or national prominence).
-The majority of locations are public land (national forest, national park, state parks and forests, and city or county parks), but there are some private business locations included (ski resorts, commercial caverns).
+The majority of locations included are public land (national forest, national park, state parks and forests, and city or county parks), but there are some private business locations included (ski resorts, commercial caverns).
 These business are included based on the reality that, for the most part, the activity can only take place in this commercial setting.

 Web Site Navigation

 There are two main ways to navigate throughout this site.
 The first is by the activity lists (on the left side of this page).
 If you know you want to do a specific activity and want to see all of the locations for that activity located in the site, this is the way you will want to navigate.
-There are 11 activity categories (Backpacking, Bicycling, Camping, Canoeing, Caving, Downhill Skiing, Hiking, Mountain Biking, Rock Climbing, Whitewater, X-Country Skiing).
+There are 12 activity categories (Backpacking, Bicycling, Camping, Canoeing, Caving, Cross Country Skiing, Downhill Skiing, Hiking, Mountain Biking, Rock Climbing, Swimming Holes, Whitewater).
 Clicking on the activity takes you to a page with sites listed in order from closest to furthest from Morgantown.

 The second way to navigate this site is by the Maps Page (on the right side of this page).
 If you are going to visit a specific area (The Eastern Panhandle of WV) and you want to see what activities are in that area, this is the way for you to navigate this site.
 The Google Map allows you to see the whole area – West Virginia, Western Maryland and Southwest Pennsylvania, or “zoom in” to more specific locations to see detail.
 If you want to navigate specific activities, just click on the name of the activity you are interested in on the bottom of the page.
 When you click on an icon, a box appears that has a link to the text page for that specific activity and location.

-Each site specific page has basic information including a description, directions from Morgantown, distance from Morgantown, address, phone, email, web resources, and book resources for that specific site.
+Each site specific page has basic information including a description, directions, address, phone, email, web resources, and book resources for that specific site.